Lauren Hill Inspired a NationThank you, Lauren Hill, for inspiring us all to be strong, courages in our struggles, to be

 The awards dinner is a festive evening with more than 400 people in attendance, emceed by local female TV personality, Betsy Ross, WXIX-TV Sports Reporter and President and founder of Game Day Communications.

 Lauren Hill, Mount St. Joseph College Basketball Player, Recipient of 2015 GCNKWSA Wilma Rudolph Courage Award

-Lauren Hill, a basketball player for Mount St. Joseph College, has been diagnosed with terminal brain cancer and played in her first college basketball game on November 2 at the Cintas Center.
+Lauren Hill, a basketball player for Mount St. Joseph College, was diagnosed with terminal brain cancer and played in her first college basketball game on November 2 at the Cintas Center.
 She was presented the 2015 GCNKWSA Wilma Rudolph Courage Award at the game.
 Lauren's battle with brain cancer ended on April 10, 2015 at the age of 19.
 We thank her for her inspiration.
 To watch a video on Lauren's journey, click here.